Brothers in Harmony: History

 The Brothers in Harmony were started in 1998 as the Easton, Pennsylvania chapter.
 In July 1999 the chorus, which was only 18 months old, represented the Mid-Atlantic District at the International Contest in Anaheim, California.
 They relocated to Hamilton Square, New Jersey, in 2008.

 In August 2005, the Brothers in Harmony, at the invitation of the Russian Minister of Culture, performed at the International Music Festival in St. Petersburg, Russia.

+The Brothers in Harmony later joined the Hunterdon Harmony Alliance (Hunterdon County, New Jersey chapter), and formed the Evolution in Harmony chorus.